oroinc/documentation/user_doc/back_office/customers/customers/create.rst

    .. image:: /user_doc/img/customers/customers/CustomersCreate.png
       :alt: An empty form is displayed when creating a new customer

 #.
-Optionally, select an existing `account <https://oroinc.com/orocrm/doc/current/user-guide-sales-tools/customer-management/common-features-accounts>`_ to help track sales actions and metrics for the customer that is a member of the bigger customer organization.
+Optionally, select an existing :ref:`account <user-guide-accounts>` to help track sales actions and metrics for the customer that is a member of the bigger customer organization.
 When it remains empty, the new account is created for the new customer automatically.

 #.
 Fill in the customer **Name**.